 Our results center around changing lives and supporting the community move out of poverty.

 As Urban Services YMCA employs a Results-Oriented Management and Accountability framework (ROMA), our effectiveness is measured not only by the number of services directly provided, but by the improvements and changes achieved in the local community’s attitudes and practices towards anti-poverty purposes.

 We welcome suggestions, resources, and counsel on who we should connect with in order to advance this collective anti-poverty movement.

 Share all suggestions, ideas, challenges, questions, etc. as it relates to Community Action and how we can work together to eliminate poverty in San Francisco.

 As San Francisco’s Community Action Agency, Urban Services YMCA is focused on elimination of poverty and we need you to work with us towards achieving this goal!

 Every two years, we complete a community needs assessment, and from this data, develop a 2-year action plan on what strategies, advocacy, and direct services to focus on.

-Your feedback is vital, and we invite you complete our survey and share with your networks.
+Your feedback is vital, and we invite you to complete and share it with your networks.

 It takes most people about four minutes to complete and helps us know what types of programs, services, and advocacy we should provide to combat and eliminate poverty in San Francisco.

-This survey is anonymous, your responses cannot be associated with you or your family, and results will be presented at our May 12, 2021 public hearing and included in our 2022 - 2023 Action Plan.
+This survey is anonymous, your responses cannot be associated with you or your family, and results will be presented in an open public Community Action forum on April 1.